All qualified customers in the area served by the Cooperative.

 - Use solar photovoltaic system, fuel cell or wind generation

-The Customer will enter into a contract with the Cooperative to cover all incremental metering costs billed monthly as outlined below.
+The Customer agrees to cover all incremental service costs billed monthly as outlined below.

 Payment for Energy: